michaellucasnzl/venice-ai-api-sdk/.github/ACTIONS_SETUP.md

 4. Value: Paste your NuGet API key
 5. Click **"Add secret"**

-### 2. Repository Permissions (For auto-version workflow)
+### 2. Repository Permissions (Optional)

-If using the auto-version workflow:
+For enhanced automation features:
 1. Go to **Settings** → **Actions** → **General**
 2. Under "Workflow permissions":
    - Select **"Read and write permissions"**
    - Check **"Allow GitHub Actions to create and approve pull requests"**

+This enables the API change detection workflow to automatically create pull requests when the Venice AI API is updated.

 ## 🔧 How It Works